 As part of the process we put you in touch with an experienced structural engineer who has made many assessments of roof structures for commercial PV projects, giving you the confidence that your roof can support a large solar array.

 As part of the electrical design of the PV system, we may choose to look at Power Factor Correction equipment to create further savings for your business.
 This can be done using separate equipment, or sometimes, through programming of the solar inverters to produce some reactive power, in negotiation with the electricity supply network connection agreement.

 Rob is the founding Director of New England Solar Power and has been designing and installing solar power systems since 1997.
-Rob has 30 years experience in the Auto-Electrical trade, BCSE/CEC accreditation and is a respected business operator and community member in Armidale.Like Rob on FaceBook Follow Rob on Twitter
+Rob has 30 years experience in the Auto-Electrical trade, BCSE/CEC accreditation and is the Treasurer of the Solar Energy Industries Association.
+Rob was the 2014 Winner of the Armidale Business Leader of the Year Award and the Regional Business Leader of the YearLike Rob on FaceBook Follow Rob on Twitter

 Mike organises grid connection applications, stock ordering, installation scheduling, OHS compliance and & generally assists in the office.
 He is also out in the field with Roland doing installations.

 Erica handles all our accounts and invoicing & assists in the office.